-School of Biomedical Science Designation: CAL is a certified Project Lead the Way school offering a world-class biomedical curriculum that enables students to obtain the skills needed to succeed in the global economy.
-Students can earn the School of Biomedical Science Designation by completing the required course work and maintaining a 3.25 GPA in their science course work.
+School of Engineering Designation: CAL is a certified Project Lead the Way school offering a world-class engineering curriculum that enables students to obtain the skills needed to succeed in the global economy.
+Students can earn the School of Engineering Designation by completing the required course work and maintaining a 3.5 unweighted GPA in their science, math and engineering classes.